 The majority of these connections were battery storage.
 Forecast data is based upon the WPD 'Best View' from the Distribution Future Energy Scenarios.

 Other DG (Non G83)

-The connections were a mixture of PV and Landfill plus Wind in 2 areas for Secondary connections.
-The connections at a Primary level were dominated by Waste with the remainder split between Storage and PV.
+The connections were a mixture of PV (all areas), landfill (1 area), waste (2 areas) & wind (1 area) for Secondary connections.
+The connections at a Primary level were dominated by PV (3 areas) with the remainder split between wind (1 area) and waste (1 area).
 The forecast split between Primary and Secondary connections is based on a ratio from previous years.
 Forecast data is based upon the WPD 'Best View' from the Distribution Future Energy Scenarios.